Undergraduate entry requirements

 We welcome applications from students studying T Level qualifications.
 Some courses require T Levels in relevant subjects, please check the entry requirements of your chosen course for more information.

 - We use the UCAS Tariff system to make offers to applicants.
-You can use the UCAS Tariff table to convert your qualifications and grades into points.
+You can use the UCAS Tariff Calculator to convert your qualifications and grades into points.

 - General Studies and AS-level subjects (not taken onto full A2) can be included towards your overall tariff score.